gruelbox/orko/README.md

 **Beta**.
 Please read the [project status page](https://github.com/gruelbox/orko/wiki/Project-status).

 Particularly, please note that the application has only so far been tested on Chrome desktop and Chrome mobile.

+Orko is a new application which has missing features and some well-known bugs.
+It needs your help.
+[Read more](https://github.com/gruelbox/orko/wiki/Why-Orko) about Orko, [why it's free](https://github.com/gruelbox/orko/wiki/Supporting_The_Project) and [how to help](https://github.com/gruelbox/orko/wiki/Project-status).

 ## Quick-start Installation